ormidales/Ormidales/README.md

 Web Dev / FrontEnd Dev / BackEnd Dev
 ------------------------------------

-I am Hugo Doueil, passionate about IT and web development.
-Having obtained a BTS SIO SLAM in 2022, I am currently looking for a work-study program in order to complete a bachelor's degree in Bac+3.
+My name is Hugo Doueil, I'm a student in Licence Bac+3 DQL at IUT Paul Sabatier Department of Computer Science in Toulouse, France.
+I am passionate about computer science and web development and I would like to make my job.

 * 🌍  I'm based in Toulouse, France
 * 🖥️  See my portfolio at [https://hugodoueil.fr](http://hugodoueil.fr)